tablecheck/mail-ses/README.md

 ### AWS SES Client Options

-Any options supported by the `Aws::SES::Client` class can be passed into the initializer, for example:
+Any options supported by the `Aws::SESV2::Client` class can be passed into the initializer, for example:

 ```ruby
 ActionMailer::Base.add_delivery_method :ses, Mail::SES,